tbidne/shrun/README.md

 Will run `some long command` and `another command` concurrently.

 A running timer is provided, and stdout/stderr will be updated when a command finishes/crashes, respectively.
-Example of running two commands `sign-peace-treaty` and `takeover` defined in a custom legend file:
+Example of running two commands (`sign-peace-treaty` and `takeover`) from a custom legend file:

 <pre>
 <code><span style="color: #ff79c6">$</span><span> shell-run -ck -l examples/shell-run.legend sign-peace-treaty takeover</span>